Build Your Backlog

 The backlog is the collection of all customer input represented by user stories, any open defects, or defect suites.
 Typically, the product owner collects, manages, and prioritizes the backlog based on the importance of the request or defect.
 Those items at the top of the list are usually scheduled into releases and iterations to be worked on by the agile team.
 Once the item is scheduled into a release or iteration, it is removed from the Backlog page.

-If you have Rally Portfolio Manager enabled, user stories are likely the results of portfolio items that have been groomed by product managers and PMOs.
+If you have CA Agile Central Portfolio Manager enabled, user stories are likely the results of portfolio items that have been groomed by product managers and PMOs.

 The Backlog page lets you manage your work items with the following actions: